-The Cannes festival is a huge draw for the industry and public alike.
-About 127,000 visitors are expected, plus 30,000 accredited professionals, 4,000 journalists and 700 technicians, according to a periodical distributed by the festival.
+The festival along the palm-lined Cote d‘Azur is a huge draw for the industry and public alike.
+About 127,000 visitors were expected, plus 30,000 accredited professionals, 4,000 journalists and 700 technicians, according to a periodical distributed by the festival.

 Presiding over the festival is a nine-member jury headed by New Zealand director Jane Campion, the only woman ever to win the Palme d‘Or - for 1993’s “The Piano”.

 “I think the selection has so many talents now that it’s like (being) a kid in a candy store,” Danish director and jury member Nicolas Winding Refn said as he arrived on Tuesday.

 Waiting just opposite the red carpet-lined steps leading into the festival’s main theatre, movie fan Jean-Marc Stahl said he and his friends met at Cannes and now vacation together in the seaside resort each year to coincide with the festival.

 “Some of us have been coming for more than 20 years,” Stahl said.
 “We created a network and we meet every year.”
 (Additional reporting by Hortense de Roffingnac; Editing by Mark Heinrich)